TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **1.5 Indeed’s approach to privacy and the General Data Protection Regulation (GDPR)**

 Please note this Privacy Policy describes, in a comprehensive manner, how Indeed processes your data.
-For more information on Indeed’s approach to privacy and GDPR, click here.
+For more information on Indeed’s approach to the GDPR, CCPA, and privacy generally, please visit Indeed’s Privacy FAQ

 **2\.
 Information Collected**